Magentrix/Rest-Utility/README.md

 ```

 ### Query
 To Query an object, you must supply the type and the query.
-It will return a QueryResult objetc.
+It will return a QueryResult object.

 ```csharp
 QueryResult results = Query<T>(string query);